rvk86/spreadsheet-crud-interface/README.md

  * Have relationships between sheets (available as dropdowns in the input forms)
  * For 'select' columns show drag & drop funnel
  * Create triggers to send emails on add or update of rows
+ * A basic roles/permissions system
  * Copy spreadsheet for further data analysis

 ## Usage

  * When accessing the app, add a query parameter to the url "?spreadsheetId=???", replacing ??? by your spreadsheet ID.
  * Each sheet represents a data type (person, organization, deal).
 Names should not contain spaces & should be singular.
 Sheets with a name that starts with an underscore will not show up in the interface.
+Those can be used for analysis of the 'data' sheets.
  * Each column represents a data field.
 Put the field names on the first row of the sheet.
 Names should be unique and should not contain spaces.
  * On the second row of each sheet a JSON string should be defined with the characteristics of the field.